 Satisfactory Academic Progress Procedure (SAP)

-Located in the Student Access and Success Center at 2200 Campbell Street, the mission of the Office of Hispanic Outreach and Retention is to raise greater awareness of the importance of higher education among groups and individuals at high schools, community colleges, and in the general community with a special focus on the Hispanic community.
-Office staff advise prospective Hispanic students and families on the college application process, how to finance an education, and the student support services available to ensure their success.
-Our office is responsible for coordinating and implementing various outreach activities and educational programs in an effort to enhance the University’s diverse enrollment.
-The Office of Hispanic Outreach and Retention can be reached via e-mail at HispanicOutreach@tamuc.edu or by calling our bilingual (English/Spanish) line at 903-886-5185.
+Located in the Welcome Center at 2200 Campbell Street, the mission of the Office of Student Diversity and Inclusion (Hispanic Outreach and Retention) is to raise greater awareness of the importance of higher education among groups and individuals at high schools, community colleges, and in the general community with a special focus on the Latino community.
+Our staff advise prospective students and families on the college application process, financing their education, and the student support services available to ensure their success.
+Our office is responsible for coordinating and implementing various outreach activities and educational programs in an effort to enhance the university’s diverse student enrollment.
+The Office of Hispanic Outreach and Retention can be contacted at HispanicOutreach@tamuc.edu or by calling our bilingual (English/Spanish) line at 903-886-5067.

-The Office of First-Year & Transition Programs in located in the Student Access and Success Center.
+The Office of New Student & Family Programs is located in The Welcome Center.
 This office serves as one of the first steps for prospective students and all newly admitted students.
-This office is responsible for overseeing the Campus Visits program, New Student Orientation, Lion Camp, College Readiness, and Lion Family Experience.
+This office is responsible for overseeing the programming for New Student Orientation, Lion Camp, College Readiness, and Lion Family Experience.

 New Student Orientation is designed to make the transition to A&M-Commerce a smooth and enjoyable experience by addressing the common needs of incoming students.
-New Student Orientation is designed to provide first-year and transfer students with the opportunity to become familiar with the campus services, meet faculty, staff, and current students, learn about campus activities and organizations, receive academic advising, and register for classes.
+New Student Orientation is designed to provide first-year and transfer students with the opportunity to become familiar with campus services, meet faculty, staff, and current students, learn about campus activities and organizations, receive academic advising, and register for classes.
 New Student Orientation is a mandatory step for all new undergraduate students.
 New Student Orientation is an important step in becoming a part of the A&M-Commerce family.
-There is a $125 Student Orientation Fee for Freshmen and a $100 student orientation Fee for Transfer Students.
-This fee will be posted to the student’s account upon completion of New Student Orientation requirement.
-If the student receives financial aid, scholarship, or other financial assistance funds, these may assist in covering the fee, otherwise the student is responsible for payment of the fee.
+There is a $100 Student Orientation Fee for freshmen and transfer Students.
+This fee will be posted to the student’s account upon completion of the New Student Orientation requirement.
+If the student receives financial aid, scholarships, or other financial assistance funds, these may assist in covering the fee, otherwise the student is responsible for payment of the fee.

-While parents and guests are not required to attend New Student Orientation with their student, programming is available for those who choose to attend.
-The Parent & Guest Orientation track provides an opportunity to meet key faculty and administrative personnel, as well as other college parents, while hearing about campus resources.
-There is a $35 Parent & Guest Orientation Fee per guest due prior to attending the New Student Orientation session.
+While parents and family members are not required to attend New Student Orientation with their student, programming is available for those who choose to attend.
+The Parent & Family Orientation track provides an opportunity to meet key faculty and administrative personnel, as well as other college parents, while hearing about campus resources.
+There is a $35 Parent & Family Orientation Fee per guest due prior to attending the New Student Orientation session.

 New Student Orientation is offered prior to the fall and spring semesters.
 Students will be provided with dates upon their acceptance to the University.
 A student must be fully accepted to the University before they are able to attend a New Student Orientation session.
-Student must also have completed and met the Texas Success Initiative (TSI) requirements by taking the TSI Assessment or provide documentation of exemption.
+Students must also have completed and met the Texas Success Initiative (TSI) requirements by taking the TSI Assessment or providing documentation of exemption.
 Lastly, each student needs to provide evidence of compliance with the State of Texas Bacterial Meningitis Vaccination requirement (SB 1107).
-All New Student Orientation reservations are completed online through the student’s myLEO account.
+All New Student Orientation reservations are completed online through the Student Applicant Portal.

-Students enrolled in one of A&M-Commerce’s online only degree programs (100% online) or at one of our off-site locations should contact the academic college advisor or the specific off-site location Director/Coordinator for New Student Orientation information pertinent to that specific program.
+Students enrolled in one of A&M-Commerce’s online only degree programs (100% online) or at one of our Extended University locations should contact the Success Team for their Academic College or the specific Extended University location Director/Coordinator for New Student Orientation information pertinent to that specific program/location.
 These students will complete an Online Orientation that includes interactive information regarding the services available and identifies links to webpages, telephone numbers, and campus resources and departments.

-The Office of First-Year & Transition Programs can be reached via phone at 903.886.5088.
+The Office of New Student & Family Programs can be reached via phone at 903.886.5088.
 If contacting by email, please use the appropriate email found below: